anon-dotcom/nft_minting_dapp/README.md

 The contract "TestRelease1.sol" works with the Dapp

-The contract "Test2R.sol" is the contract with refundability implemented.
+The contract "Test2R.sol" will be the contract with refundability implemented. (it is currently non-functional)

 The current goal is to implement refundability in to both the front-end and Test2R Contract.